Charge and spin interplay in a molecular-dimer-based organic Mott insulator: Discussion

+A picture of an exotic spin and charge behavior in \Cl\ forms when we put together the results obtained with these different probes.
+An absence of a change of magnetic susceptibility at $T_{CO}=30~K$ and purely paramagnetic torque response below the transition are unexpected: The character of $\chi_M (T)$ should change from Pauli to a behavior of an insulator with unpaired spins or a spin singlet state.
+However, the charge ordering transition only leads to a jump in the paramagnetic component of the torque amplitude $\tau_{2\theta}$ at 30~K, which is a measure the anisotropy of g-factor~\cite{Uji1997} and responds to the change of the electronic structure on the transition.

-Heat capacity in the region of 24~K does not show any phase transition features, but this measurements method is known to be not to be a sensitive indicator of a magnetic transition neither in 1~D~\cite{deSousa2009}, nor in 2~D~\cite{YamashitaS2010} organic-based systems.
+$\chi_M (T)$ starts to decrease on cooling only below $T_S=24~K$, suggesting a development of spin singlet correlations.
+This decrease it in agreements with the previous results of ESR measurements~\cite{Yasin2012}.
+Heat capacity does not show any indication of a phase transition at 24~K, but it is known to be not a sensitive indicator of a magnetic transition neither in 1D~\cite{deSousa2009}, nor in 2D~\cite{YamashitaS2010} organic-based systems.

+The development of a spin singlet state is one of the expected consequences of the charge stripes formation~\cite{Dayal2011}.
+Striking here is a decoupling of the charge order transition temperature (T$_{CO}=30~K$) and the temperature of the spin singlets formation $T_S=24~K$.
+It demonstrates the decoupling of charge and spin degrees of freedom in this temperature range as a consequence of 1D electronic structure~\cite{Drichko2014,Gati2018,Hassan2020} of charge stripes in \Cl.
+Such a decoupling is common in 1D TMTTF -based materials, which undergo a transition into an antiferromagnetically ordered or spin-Peierls state at temperatures of about ten times lower than the temperature of a metal-insulator transition~\cite{Salameh2011,Dressel2007}.
+To the best of our knowledge, it is observed for the first time in a layered system as a result of a dimensional crossover associated with 1D charge stripes formation.

-Due to its high sensitivity, the most reliable information is obtained by the cantilever torque measurements.
-On a spin singlet transition an amplitude of magnetic torque should decrease down to zero, however magnetic torque of \Cl\ preserves its paramagnetic character below 24~K, and does not detect any signatures of magnetic ordering.
-A weak decrease of torque amplitude $\tau_{2\theta}$ in $ab$ plane, and of phase values in $ac$ plane observed at 1~T (Fig. 2) follow the susceptibility behavior.
-As a whole, this decrease of susceptibility without long range order detected suggests that AF order or spin singlet pairs might be formed with a certain correlation length in the temperature range between 24 and 15~K.
+A signature of a singlet state in magnetic torque would be a decrease of torque amplitude $\tau_{2\theta}$ down to zero.
+We observe that magnetic torque of \Cl\ preserves its paramagnetic character below 24~K and shows only a slight decrease of the torque amplitude $\tau_{2\theta}$ in the $ab$ plane.
+A decrease of $\chi_M$ without a detectable long range order suggests that AF order or spin singlet pairs which will posses $\chi_{CO}$=0 are formed with a certain correlation length in the temperature range between 24 and 15~K, without long range order.
+Changes of the phase values of torque in the $ac$ plane observed at 1~T (Fig. 2) follow the susceptibility behavior and are apparently due to orphan spins appearing as a result of short range AF or spin single correlations~\cite{Riedl2019}.

-Below 15~K magnetic susceptibility starts to increase again.
-This change occurs when \Cl\ enters the temperature regime where the re-entrant behavior resulting in melting of the charge order is observed by Raman scattering~\cite{Hassan2020}.
-The increase of $\chi_M (T)$ below 15~K cannot be fully described as a response of magnetic impurities producing the Curie-like behavior: It shows weaker temperature dependence and flattens below 5~K, instead of diverging as 1/T.